tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 The PSK Importer interface mirrors that of the TLS Exporters interface in that it diversify a key based on some contextual information.
-In contrast to the Exporters interface, wherein differentiation is done via an explicit label and context string, the PSK Importer interface defined herein diversifies external one PSK into one or more PSKs and identities via a target protocol, KDF identifier, and optional context string.
+In contrast to the Exporters interface, wherein differentiation is done via an explicit label and context string, the PSK Importer interface defined herein takes an external PSK and identity and "imports" it into TLS, creating a set of "derived" PSKs and identities.
+Each of these derived PSKs are bound a target protocol, KDF identifier, and optional context string.
 Additionally, the resulting PSK binder keys are modified with a new derivation label to prevent confusion with non-imported PSKs.

 Imported keys do not require negotiation for use since a client and server will not agree upon identities if imported incorrectly.
 Endpoints may incrementally deploy PSK Importer support by offering non-imported keys for TLS versions prior to TLS 1.3.
 Non-imported and imported PSKs are distinct since their identities are different on the wire.
 See {{rollout}} for more details.

-Clients which import external keys TLS MUST NOT use these keys for any other purpose.
-Moreover, each external PSK MUST be associated with at most one hash function.
+Clients which import external keys MUST NOT use either the external keys or the derived keys for any other purpose.
+Moreover, each external PSK MUST be associated with at most one hash function, as per the rules in Section 4.2.11 from {{!RFC8446}}.
+See {{security-considerations}} for more discussion.

 ## Terminology {#terminology}